orsinium/blog/content/posts/go/safe-api.md

 We can ignore the returned error because `flag.ExitOnError` says that `Parse` will never return an error.
 It either succeeds or exits the whole app.

 The problem here is that we have an argument passed in one function that defines how another function works.
-And these function can be called many lines apart or even in different files.
+These functions can be called many lines apart or even in different files.
 So, when someone changes it in one place, the compiler and [errcheck](https://github.com/kisielk/errcheck) won't tell you anything:

 ```go
 f := flag.NewFlagSet("", flag.ContinueOnError)